This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Why does my hoverboard keep beeping?

-How long should a hoverboard battery last before needing replacement?
+How long does a hoverboard battery last?

-Can hoverboards go on grass and dirt?
+Can hoverboards go on grass?

 Sharing is caring!